stupplab/SAXScells/README.md

 # SAXScells

-This is a repository hosting the CAD files for the liquid sandwich cells used at NSLS-II 16-ID LIX, APS 5-ID-D DND-CAT and other beamlines.
+This is a repository hosting the CAD files for the liquid sandwich cells used by Stupp lab at NSLS-II 16-ID LIX, APS 5-ID-D DND-CAT and other beamlines.
+These are mostly meant for aqueous solutions.

 ## List of Materials